shaunstanislauslau/hacking_slot_machines/README.md

 Enjoy!

 **Disclaimer: ROM legitimately aquired and not included for obvious reasons.
-This game was recently retired from machines.**
+This game was recently retired from machines.
+This was done as a fun challenge (and would probably not be profitable!).**

 Here's the pipeline: